 Can the Fiancée's children come to the United States prior to the marriage?

 Yes.
-The children are eligible for K-2 Visas which would allow them to accompany the Fiancee or follow the Fiancee within 12 months of visa issuance.
-If the children do not apply for a K-2 Visa, they may also be eligible for a K-2 Visa after the Fiancee is married as long as the children apply within 1 year of the Fiancée's K-1 Visa issuance.
+The children are eligible for K-2 immigration which would allow them to accompany the Fiancee or follow the Fiancee within 12 months of issuance.
+If the children do not apply for a K-2 document, they may also be eligible for a K-2 immigration after the Fiancee is married as long as the children apply within 1 year of the Fiancée's K-1 issuance.

-Can U.S. Citizens apply for more than one K1 Visa Petition?
+Can U.S. Citizens apply for more than one K1 Petition?

-A U.S. Citizen may not petition for more than one K-1 Visa at a time.
-However, if the marriage from a prior K-1 Visa does not take place and the fiancee leaves the U.S., the U.S. Citizen may petition for the same fiancee or another one in the future.
+A U.S. Citizen may not petition for more than one K-1 immigration document at a time.
+However, if the marriage from a prior K-1 does not take place and the fiancee leaves the U.S., the U.S. Citizen may petition for the same fiancee or another one in the future.

-Is the K-1 Fiancé(e) Visa issued immediately following the embassy interview?
+Is the K-1 Fiancé(e) document issued immediately following the embassy interview?

 It is usually available for pick-up within 5-7 days but if delivered by courier it could take 1-4 weeks.

-Can my fiancée enter US with a tourist visa then marry me to adjust her status to legal?
+Can my fiancée enter the US as a tourist, then marry me to adjust her status to legal?

-Entering the United States on a tourist visa with the intent of staying is visa fraud.
+Entering the United States as a tourist with the intent of staying is immigration fraud.
 This can and often does lead to deportation and a bar from reentering the United States.
 For an example of how this can go terribly wrong, read the decision of the USCIS Administrative Appeals Office below.
-In this case, a Philippine woman married an American and tried to enter the United States on a tourist visa.
-Not only was she unsuccessful in staying in the U.S., later when she tried to enter the U.S. the legal way, they denied her because of her previous attempt to misuse the tourist visa.
+In this case, a Philippine woman married an American and tried to enter the United States as a tourist.
+Not only was she unsuccessful in staying in the U.S., later when she tried to enter the U.S. the legal way, they denied her because of her previous misuse of a tourist visit.
 She appealed and her appeal was denied.
 She is now barred from entering the United States.

-Note however, that your fiancee can come here on a tourist visa and marry you.
-But she needs to leave before her tourist visa expires and apply for a spousal visa from outside the United States.
+Note however, that your fiancee can come here as a tourist and marry you.
+But she needs to leave before her tourist stay expires and apply for a spousal immigration from outside the United States.
 It is the intent to stay that is illegal, not the marriage.
 A person who enters the U.S. with no intent to get married and stay who, while visiting, spontaneously decides to marry and attempt to stay may be able to do so.
 However, you must convince the government that this was not your intent all along.

 Do you help us with the interview?